TC Energy's Marketlink oil pipeline restarted after storm Imelda

-NEW YORK (Reuters) - TC Energy Corp’s Marketlink oil pipeline, from Cushing, Oklahoma, to Nederland, Texas, was restarted on Friday after it was shut down last week due to Tropical Storm Imelda, a company spokesman said on Monday.
+NEW YORK, Sept 23 (Reuters) - TC Energy Corp’s Marketlink oil pipeline, from Cushing, Oklahoma, to Nederland, Texas, was restarted on Friday after it was shut down last week due to Tropical Storm Imelda, a company spokesman said on Monday.

 “We safely brought the system back online and have resumed deliveries,” company spokesman Terry Cunha said in an email.